nnovalbos/SignaturePadViewLib/README.md

 ### Usage

-Add pods to your project.
-Then, create one view in your controller and change the view type on the identity inspector: Blackboardview
+Create one view in your view-controller and change the view type on the identity inspector: Blackboardview

 ![](identityInspector.png)